 Believe it or not, stitching is another thing to look out for when scoping out high-quality clothing.
 If the thread is woven evenly and is very tight, this is a good indicator that the item is high-quality.

-You can test this by holding your item up to light and stretching a seam to see how much light comes through.
+You can test this by holding your item up to a light and stretching a seam to see how much light comes through.

 Stores You’re Shopping At